solrak29/cssgrid/README.md

 Here is another reference: [w3schools css grid](https://www.w3schools.com/css/css_grid.asp)

-Finally, it goes to show as the core components (i.e. css ) support needed UI features, we don't have to rely on 3rd party prodcuts.
+Finally, it goes to show, as the HTML core components (i.e. css ) support needed UI features, we don't have to rely on 3rd party prodcuts.
 I have seen organizations invest heavily in 3rd party components for various reasons, but it is essential to use the core products if possible.
 I am huge advocat with the business policy/model/methodology to use a 3rd party